Scatenix/Void-Merchants/README.md

 - Major: Game balancing needs to be tested!
     - Storage is too high.
 Player should think about if it's worth to pick up low priced items
         - The cargo drones are pretty much useless.
 But they should atleast in the early game be very useful
-        - Perhaps set the ships storage to only +1 per level and a base of 4
-        - I think the individual shots of the enemies deal to much damage on higher levels
+        - Enemies become to strong on higher levels
-        - Gets super hard from level 15
+        - Gets super hard from level 15-16
-    - Perhaps make damage upgrades give 2 more damage after the 5th upgrade
+    - Perhaps make damage upgrades give 2 more damage after the 5th upgrade. damage += (flr(current_damage * 1.2))
 - ?
 Major: Game save should be destroyed after loading to avoid loading the game over and over again
     - And saving should quit to title screen.
 Else this isn't a true roguelike
     - I might leave it like this, just to make it easier